top of page

 community justice models

 Whether it is for a First Nation or a Métis Nation, I specialize in implementing reconciliation and self-governing agreements, with expertise in developing community-based justice models.
-My work ensures that First Nations and Métis governments can strengthen governance, protect rights, and advance self-determination in key areas, including:
+Guided by Kwayask itôtamowin: Indigenous Research Ethics, my work ensures that First Nations and Métis governments can strengthen governance, protect rights, and advance self-determination in key areas, including:

 • Crime Prevention & Community Safety